-GNUR 310-2 MEDICATION USE AND ABUSE WITH THE ELDERLY
+GNUR 310 MEDICATION USE AND ABUSE WITH THE ELDERLY

 Most aging people use medication to treat a variety of chronic or symptomatic problems.
 This course seeks to define the nursing role in medication management with aging clients or patients.
-An understanding of pharmacokinetics and pharmacodynamics related to the aging body will assist the gerontological nurse in understanding drug reactions.
+An understanding of pharmacokinetics and pharmacodynamics related to the aging body will assist the gerontological nurse in understanding drug reactions and interactions.
 Reasons for drug misuse and abuse will be explored and strategies developed to improve drug regime compliance.
 A tool to assist with medication profile analysis will be presented.

-GNUR 200 and GNUR 201 recommended.
+GERO 200 and GNUR 300 are preferable.
 This course is available via Distance Education.